Washington College: History

-Washington College evolved from the Kent County Free School, an institution of more than 200 years' standing in "Chester Town," which by the college's founding date of 1782 had reached considerable strength and importance as a port city.
-George Washington consented to the fledgling college's use of his name, pledged the sum of 50 guineas to its establishment, and extended his warm wishes for the "lasting and extensive usefulness" of the institution.
-He later served on Washington College's Board of Visitors and Governors — his only such involvement with an institution of higher learning.
+Washington College evolved from the Kent County Free School, an institution of more than 200 years standing in "Chester Town," which by the college's founding date of 1782 had reached considerable strength and importance as a port city.
+George Washington consented to the fledgling college's use of his name (the only institution of higher education in the United States with this claim), pledged the sum of 50 guineas to its establishment, and extended his warm wishes for the "lasting and extensive usefulness" of the institution.
+He later served on Washington College's Board of Visitors and Governors — his only involvement with an institution of higher learning.

 The college's first president, the Reverend William Smith, was a prominent figure in colonial affairs of letters and church, and he had a wide acquaintance among the great men of colonial days, including Benjamin Franklin.
 Joining General Washington on the Board of Visitors and Governors of the new college were such distinguished figures as U.S. Senator John Henry, Congressman Joshua Seney and William Paca, Governor of Maryland.
-The Maryland legislature granted its first college charter upon Washington College in May 1782.
+The Maryland legislature granted its first college charter to Washington College in May 1782.
 The following spring, on May 14, 1783, the college held its first commencement.

-President Smith had envisaged Washington College as the Eastern Shore Campus of a public “University of Maryland” with St. John's College as its Western Shore counterpart, a proposal incorporated into the later institution's 1784 state charter, but the Maryland General Assembly's reluctance to provide funding meant this was never more than a paper institution and the relationship ended with Smith's return to Philadelphia in 1789.
+President Smith had envisaged Washington College as the Eastern Shore campus of a public "University of Maryland" with St. John's College as its Western Shore counterpart, a proposal incorporated into the later institution's 1784 state charter, but the Maryland General Assembly's reluctance to provide funding meant this was never more than a paper institution, and the relationship ended with Smith's return to Philadelphia in 1789.

-With his election as first President of the United States, General Washington retired from the Board of Visitors and Governors and accepted the honorary degree of doctor of laws, which a delegation from Chestertown presented to him on June 24, 1789, in New York, then the seat of Congress.
+With his election as the first President of the United States, General Washington retired from the Board of Visitors and Governors.
+It accepted the honorary degree of doctor of laws, which a delegation from Chestertown presented to him on June 24, 1789, in New York, then the seat of Congress.
 Since Washington's last visit to campus, Washington College has hosted five U.S. presidents: Franklin Delano Roosevelt, Harry S Truman, Dwight Eisenhower, John F. Kennedy and George H. W. Bush.

-The original college building cornerstone was laid in May 1783, it opened in 1788 after selling off acreage and starting a lottery to fund the project.
-The hall was still incomplete by 1794 and was destroyed by a basement fire January 11, 1827.
+The original college building cornerstone was laid in May 1783; it opened in 1788 after selling off acreage and starting a lottery to fund the project.
+The hall was still incomplete by 1794 and was destroyed by a basement fire on January 11, 1827.
 The oldest existing building, Middle Hall, was erected in 1844 on the site of the original college building.
 By 1860, Middle Hall was joined by East and West Halls.
 All three structures, known as the Hill Dorms, are on the Maryland Register of Historic Places.

 Academics

-Student body and admissions

-Washington College offers 34 majors, and 35 minors or concentrations.
+Washington College offers 34 majors and 35 minors or concentrations.
 The most popular majors, based on 2021 graduates, were: